project-sunbird/project-sunbird.github.io/pages/developer-docs/configuring_sunbird/metadata_driven_forms.md

 ---
 ## Scenario

 An organization works in the domain of water conservation and works in multiple Indian states, with NGOs, village panchayats and other authorities.
 The organization would like to tailor different forms on Sunbird to match their requirements.
-They want to configure various available forms with respect to their terminology and needs.
-They intend to change the display labels, the fields, the types of fields on the forms.
+They want to configure various available forms based on their terminology and needs.
+They intend to change the display labels, the fields, the types of fields etc. on the forms.

 ## Prerequisites

- As an administrator, you must have:
+As the organization administrator ensure the following:

-1. installed server instance of Sunbird.
+1. Install  the server instance of Sunbird.
 For details, refer to[ Server Installation ](http://www.sunbird.org/developer-docs/installation/server_installation/)

-2. created a channel for your organization (XYZ corporation).
+2. Create a channel for your organization (XYZ corporation).
 For details, refer to[ Channel APIs](http://www.sunbird.org/apis/framework/#tag/Channel-APIs)

-3. registered  your channel/ organization i.e, (XYZ corporation) with Ekstep.
-On registration, a unique **Channel ID** is assigned to your organization (XYZ corporation) say your channel ID is: 12300786
+3. Register  your channel/ organization i.e, (XYZ corporation) with Ekstep.
+On registration, a unique **Channel ID** is assigned to your organization (XYZ corporation) channel ID is: 12300786

-4. have organizational administrator privileges

-5. created users for your organization (XYZ corporation) either by:
+4. Create users for your organization (XYZ corporation) either by:

-   -   onboarding XYZ corporation users in bulk, refer to [Bulk upload service APIs](http://www.sunbird.org/apis/bulkupload/)
+   -  onboarding XYZ corporation users in bulk, refer to [Bulk upload service APIs](http://www.sunbird.org/apis/bulkupload/), or
    -  creating the XYZ corporation  users individually, refer to [User APIs](http://www.sunbird.org/apis/userapi/)

 **Note:**